 Grab Dinner & a Drink

 Finally, if none of the above grab your attention, well, you have to eat, right?
-Slip on your Wellies and grab your slicker because there are so many great restaurants that will surely satisfy.
-Again, check out our Restaurant Guide or the SB App to find your next best meal.
-Or if you prefer to just drink the rainy day away, check out our Brewery Guide.
+Slip on your Wellies and grab your slicker because there are so many great restaurants to satisfy.
+Check out our Restaurant Guide or the SB App to find your next best meal.
+Or if you prefer just to drink the rainy day away, check out our Brewery Guide.

-And as always, keep up with the best Nashville events, festivals, fundraisers, concerts, store sales and more in the SB App!
-And keep up with our favorite FINDS on Instagram — we’re @StyleBlueprintNville.
+As always, keep up with the best Nashville events, festivals, fundraisers, concerts, store sales and more in the SB App!